Surge In Prices Creates Headache For Germanys Brewers - UrduPoint

 She claims to have noticed "people not driving as fast anymore" on her way to work to save on fuel.

-The government recently responded to the mounting price pressure by agreeing a 5-billion-euro ($5.3-billion) support packet for businesses to help tackle rising energy costs.
+The government recently responded to the mounting price pressure by agreeing a multi-billion-euro package to help households and businesses tackle rising energy costs.

-Households will also receive assistance to help match the increase in their bills.